 It’s a lot slower in the winter than in the warmer seasons, but that doesn’t mean you shouldn’t make it a point to visit.

-The La Sal Mountains is one of the most popular places to visit in Moab during the winter because of all the activities one can do in the beautiful snow.
+The La Sal Mountains are one of the most popular places to visit in Moab during the winter because of all the activities one can do in the beautiful snow.

 Cross-country skiing, snowshoeing, mountain biking, and winter hiking are among the most popular activities.
 Aside from that, you can also go shopping and dining.